kislenok-roman/clickhouse-r-funel/README.md

 * It fails a lot (A LOT) for us because of it's inner limitations (1 000 000 iterations per session)

+* It fails for funnel that requires dependancy other then time between steps.
+Ex.: referrer == previous(url)

 I try to use joins instead with some smart (I want to think so) sampling.